 DigialOcean currently has 4 data center locations.
 These data centers are located in New York, San Francisco, and Amsterdam Netherlands.
 They are operated by Equinix, Telx, and TelecityGroup.
 DigitalOcean’s NY2 data center is in Google’s New York building at 111 8th Avenue.

-DigitalOcean has announced the opening of its first data center in Asia.
+DigitalOcean has opened its first data center in Asia.
 This new cloud data center is located in Singapore as shown in the map below.
 This is highly anticipated news, as users of DigitalOcean from Asia Pacific countries and nearby regions such as India, China, Japan, Australia, and Indonesia will have much improved connectivity and enjoy a much lower ping value or network latency.
-This is one of many exciting announcements from DigitalOcean to come within the first half of this year.

 As mentioned above, DigitalOcean has invested heavily in its infrastructure and will continue to do so.
 More data centers will be added throughout the world and its future expansions will likely include Texas and South America.